carun/carun.github.io/_posts/2024-04-23-journey-within-10-day-vipassana-retreat.md

 and attended rituals with my current rational mind, I wasn't convinced by the Bhakti path.

-My perspective shifted when I encountered Dr. Daniel Ingram's book, ["Mastering the Core Teachings of the Buddha](https://www.mctb.org/), which offered a practical approach to enlightenment without mysticism.
+My perspective shifted when I encountered Dr. Daniel Ingram's book, [Mastering the Core Teachings of the Buddha](https://www.mctb.org/)[^1], which offered a practical approach to enlightenment without mysticism.
 Inspired, I delved into the techniques outlined in his book, embarking on self-retreats intermittently for several months until I reached a stage known as the Dark Night, which I'll delve into in future and I